 But there are many improvements, starting with the landing site, Jezero Crater.
 All the scientific wisdom gathered from the last 20 years of robotic Mars exploration went into choosing this location, an ancient river delta where rocks of many different kinds, from different geologic settings, should all have washed into the same (now dry) lakebed.

 Perseverance will use a number of techniques to get more quickly to its destination, including one called “range trigger,” which alters the timing of the parachute release during atmospheric entry based on proximity to the target.
 Most of the instruments onboard the rover are improved versions of those on Curiosity.
 The navigation cameras are sharper and will “see” in color instead of black-and-white.
 Even the wheels have been modified to improve their traction in sand.

 The biggest advance is the intricate Sample Caching System.
-After rolling to a promising site and identifying some bit of rock or soil that on close inspection looks like a keeper (a spectrometer called SHERLOC and another instrument can spot organic compounds), the rover will use its seven-foot robot arm and a drill to collect up to half an ounce of material in an ultra-clean, metal, coring tube/sample container.
+After rolling to a promising site and identifying some bit of rock or soil that on close inspection looks like a keeper (two instruments, one of them called SHERLOC, can spot organic compounds), the rover will use its seven-foot robot arm and a drill to collect up to half an ounce of material in an ultra-clean, metal, coring tube/sample container.
 At least 30 of these tubes will be left on the ground in a designated “depot” area, like so many messages in bottles, awaiting pickup.
 The tubes are designed to remain tightly sealed on the Martian surface for at least 10 years.